QuantEcon/python-lecture-sandpit.myst/lectures/PT_static.md

 from warnings import filterwarnings
 ```

-# 1 Static Version of Phelan-Townsend (1991)
+# Static Version of Phelan-Townsend (1991)

-## 1.1 Setting And Formulation
+##

-In this section, we consider the social planning problem for an economy with a continuum of identical agents each having an identical but independent production technology taking in an agent's own labour and producing the single consumption good as a function of this labour and an independent shock.
+This notebook uses several linear programming algorithms to solve the one-period version
+of the Phelan and
+Townsend (1991)  model.

+This version appears in section 1 of {cite}`Phelan_Townsend_91`.

 **Setting:**